Rail of the Star: Analysis

 Japan has long faced issues when it comes to acknowledging its actions in World War II.
 This conflict between war memory and reality is most noticeably seen when it comes to their occupation of Korea.
 Japan formally annexed Korea in 1910 after fighting two wars over the peninsula.
 Soon after annexation, Japan instituted policies that made it illegal to teach the Korean language or history and forced Koreans to change their names to Japanese ones.
 This is seen in Rail of the Star when Chitose meets a young Korean boy who has become resentful of the Japanese occupiers, but this interaction favors the Japanese by painting the young boy's feelings as outlandish and highlighting how scared his plans made Chitose.
 Rail of the Star also jumps over any mention of 'Comfort Women', even though the vast majority of these comfort women were Korean.
-This indirect denial of history is not that unique when it comes to Japanese manga, as many popular animes have struggled to come to terms with Japan's actions during the war.
-Just like Rail of the Star, many animes will have an anti-war undertone but will separate the realities of war from Japanese responsibility.
+This indirect denial of history is not that unique when it comes to Japanese manga, as many popular anime have struggled to come to terms with Japan's actions during the war.
+Just like Rail of the Star, many anime will have an anti-war undertone but will separate the realities of war from Japanese responsibility.
 Through retelling her experience during the war, Chitose makes a strong argument against war, but chooses to keep these anti-war sentiments more abstract as opposed to placing blame.
 Japanese anime and other forms of media also suffer from the concept of the Japanese being the true victims of the war.
 Although Chitose and her family belong to the aggressor nation, they are victimized by the film's focus on their escape from Korea.
 This "self-victimization" is also seen in conflicts that have arisen over how Japanese textbooks should deal with the war.
 Japanese conservatives have often challenged any textbook that was critical of the Japanese empire as being "anti-Japanese" and have put forth their own textbooks, like the one created by the Japanese Society for History Textbook Reform, that ignore any Japanese wrongdoing and focus on the damage done to Japan during and after the war.